-(i)(1) Each licensee authorized to dispose of waste materials received from other persons under this part shall submit annual reports to the Director, Office of Office of Nuclear Material Safety and Safeguards, by an appropriate method listed in § 6061.4 of this chapter, with a copy to the appropriate NRC Regional regional Office office shown in appendix D to 10 CFR part 20 of this chapter.
+(i)(1) Each licensee authorized to dispose of waste materials received from other persons under this part shall submit annual reports to the Director, Office of Office of Nuclear Material Safety and Safeguards, by an appropriate method listed in § 6061.4 of this chapter, with a copy to the appropriate NRC Regional Office shown in appendix D to part-10 CFR part 20-of this chapter.
 Reports must be submitted by the end of the first calendar quarter of each year for the preceding year.

-(2) The reports shall include (i) specification Specification of the quantity of each of the principal radionuclides released to unrestricted areas in liquid and in airborne effluents during the preceding year, (ii) Tthe results of the environmental monitoring program, (iii) Aa summary of licensee disposal unit survey and maintenance activities, (iv) Aa summary, by waste class, of activities and quantities of radionuclides disposed of, (v) Aany instances in which observed site characteristics were significantly different from those described in the application for a license; and (vi) any Any other information the Commission may require.
+(2) The reports shall include: (i) specification Specification of the quantity of each of the principal radionuclides released to unrestricted areas in liquid and in airborne effluents during the preceding year, ; (ii) the The results of the environmental monitoring program, ; (iii) a A summary of licensee disposal unit survey and maintenance activities, ; (iv) a A summary, by waste class, of activities and quantities of radionuclides disposed of, ; (v) any Any instances in which observed site characteristics were significantly different from those described in the application for a license; and (vi) any Any other information the Commission may require.